liamstatham/100-days-of-code/log.md

 ### Day 4: Jan 04, Monday

 **Today's Progress**: Feels like a big day, started my log file searcher project.
 I've uploaded the start to the master branch under folder "LogFileSearcher".
 It currently creates a SQLite database, with a relevant table, parses through each relevant line in the file and splits the line into relevant chunks; such as date, time, fromIP, full text etc. It's using the datetime module to convert the date and time strings into a datetime, so I can sort the database by time correctly.
 Really pleased with the challenges I've overcome today.
 Didn't continue the data viz examples as they were a bit boring.

+**Issues overcame**: Loop through a file with random line breaks in the wrong place.
+Count lines correctly, count parts of line correctly.
+Concat two string parts (year-month-date) and (time:time:time) and then convert to one datetime variable.

 ### Day 5: Jan 05, Tuesday